Greg-Aster/MegaMeal/src/components/bleepy/README.md

     export const currentAiProvider: AiProvider = "deepseek"; // Change to "google" to use Google Gemini
     ```

 4. The `bleepy-client-setup.ts` (for `Bleepy.astro`) and the inline script in `BleepyPostWidget.astro` now import and use this `currentAiProvider` constant.
 You no longer need to edit these files directly to change the provider.
+The persona string, now `cuppyPersonaString`, is also managed in `bleepyConfig.ts`.

 5. After making changes to [`bleepyConfig.ts`](../MegaMeal/src/config/bleepyConfig.ts:1), you will need to rebuild and redeploy the application, or restart the development server for the changes to take effect.